 Papa Bear - Sergei Smirnov, due to his in-series nickname "Wild Bear of Russia".
 Sometimes called 'Pedo Bear' due to his interactions with teenaged Super Soldier Soma Peries... even though his feelings were obviously fatherly.

 After he dies, the nickname 'Pedo Bear' is inherited to his now much-reviled son Andrei Smirnov for the latter's affection towards a younger Louise Halevy.

-Doublelujah - (H)Allelujah, due to both personalities being active at once during (H)Alle's Crowning Moment Of Awesome in the first season's finale.
+Doublelujah - (H)Allelujah, due to both personalities being active at once during (H)Alle's Moment of Awesome in the first season's finale.

 The Red Ranger - Anew Returner.
 When the CB members got color-coded outfits in 00 season 2, fans wondered where the "red ranger" was.
 One eventually showed up.
 However it was Soma Peries/Mary Parfacy who dons a Red pilot suit and mecha in batttle.

 The A-LAWS are less affectionately called as the A-HOLES by fans.